 Kent Paulette is a self-taught artist who uses uninhibited, energetic brush strokes to create paintings that leap off the canvas, alive with color, texture, and movement.
 Paulette (a.k.a.
 Derfla) lives in North Carolina where he paints in a studio overlooking the mountains.
 He finds inspiration from the natural world that surrounds him and regularly hops into the mountain creek in his backyard to help rejuvenate his spirit and senses.

 When Paulette is at work, paint flies everywhere; most of it, however, eventually finds its way onto the surface of the painting.
 The process is intense and exhilarating and seldom fails to capture the attention of onlookers.
-Over the past several years, Paulette has regularly painted live in front of spectators, allowing them to share in the fun and transforming his creative process from a private into a public activity.
+Prior to 2020, K. Paulette regularly painted live in front of spectators, allowing them to share in the fun and transforming his creative process from a private into a public activity.

 Paulette also emphasizes the important role played by his family.
 From an early age, his parents encouraged and applauded his artistic efforts and have continued to do so now that he paints full time.
 Creekside conversations with his brother Tate have also long been a source of inspiration for his art.
 Paulette’s closest friend throughout his teens and twenties was his little dog named Corky.
 You can see her little light shining in everything that Paulette creates.

-View Kent Paulette’s paintings at Studio 140 located at 140 Azelia Circle in Banner Elk.
-You can also see his paintings next door at Sorrento’s Bistro as well as at The Banner Elk Winery.
-Paulette is often at Studio 140 or Sorrento’s painting live on the weekends.
-His website is www.KentPaulette.com
+View Kent Paulette’s paintings at Studio 140 at Sorrento’s Art Gallery located at 140 Azalea Circle in Banner Elk, NC.
+You can also see his paintings at The Banner Elk Winery.